 - hand in your valid provincial or territorial driver’s licence to a registry agent, including professional class licences

-You don’t need to do a knowledge test.
-You don't need to do a road test unless you are placed in the GDL program and want to exit the program after you have gained 2 years of experience.
+You do not need to do a knowledge test.
+You do not need to do a road test unless you are placed in the GDL program and want to exit the program after you have gained 2 years of experience.
 At that time, you will need to pass an advanced road test.

-Exchange a licence from another country with a reciprocal licence exchange agreement
+Exchange a licence from another jurisdiction with a reciprocal licence exchange agreement

-If you’re exchanging a valid driver’s licence from one of the countries in the list below, you can get your Alberta licence without taking a knowledge or road test:
+If you are exchanging a valid driver’s licence from one of the jurisdictions in the list below, you can get your Alberta licence without taking a knowledge or road test: